iliyahoo/Jenkins2_UpAndRunning/README.md

 If you think your use of code examples falls outside fair use or the permission given here, feel free to contact us at <permissions@oreilly.com>.

-Please note that the examples are not production code and have not been carefully testing.
+Please note that the examples are not production code and have not been carefully tested.
 They are provided "as-is" and come with no warranty of any kind.